Trimble Architects

 What are the Five Steps of Risk Assessment in Construction?

-Here at Trimble Architects, based in Twickenham, London, we work hard to ensure all risk assessments are completed accurately and correctly, as we put the health and safety first of our employees and customers first.
-Here are the five steps that must be followed when doing a risk assessment for a construction project:
+Trimble Architects, based in Twickenham, works hard to complete risk assessments correctly.
+We put the health and safety of workers and the public first.
+The main steps that must be followed when doing a risk assessment are as follows:

 Identify the Risks